-D7 D6 D5 D4 D3 D2 D1 D0 OUTPUT NULL RL1 RL0 М2 M1 MO BCD
+D7 D6 D5 D4 D3 D2 D1 D0

+OUTPUT NULL COUNT RL1 RL0 м2 М1 MO BCD

-- D7: 1 = Output pin status is 1.
+D7: 1 • •

-- 0 = Output pin status is 0.

-- D6: 1 = Null count
+= Out = Out • •

-- 0 = Count value reading is effective

-- D5 D0: Programmed mode of counter (See the control word format.)
+- 0 = Count value reading is effective - D5 D0: Programmed mode of counter (See the control word format.)

 Null count indicates the count value finally written in the counter register (CR) has been loaded in the counter element (CE).
 The time when the count value was loaded in the CE depends on the mode of each counter, and it cannot be known by reading the counter value because the count value does not tell the new count value if the counter is latched.
 The null count operation is shown below.